-Barry Soper: Cannabis legalised for people with terminal illness
+Barry Soper: No wonder cops are confused over Government's mixed message on drugs

 The cops could be forgiven for being a little confused this week with what are pretty mixed messages being sent by the lawmakers to the lawbreakers.

-So earlier in the week marijuana and the utensils used to smoke it were legalised for people with terminal illnesses.
+Earlier in the week marijuana and the utensils used to smoke it were legalised for people with terminal illnesses.

 But at the same time growers and peddlers of dope are breaking the law.